dwwatson1/Election_Analysis/README.md

 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+5. Determine the winner of the election based on the popular vote.

 **Part 2 - Audit of Results by County**
 1. Calculate the total number of votes cast.